 Countries with minimal residence requirements need to protect the reputation of their programs.
 Screening procedures to weed out applicants with criminal backgrounds or illegally obtained wealth help to reduce reputational risks, which — in a worst‑case scenario — could make other countries unwilling to offer visa‑free travel to said country’s citizens.
 This screening is much more thorough than that which most countries require for their tourist or business visas, but has inherent limits, and the risk of bad apples gaining entry through such a program cannot be eliminated entirely.

 Where to next for residence and citizenship programs?
-Growing demand from the world’s new wealthy classes means that the flow of applicants is unlikely to vanish any time soon.
+Growing demand from the world’s new wealthy classes means that the demand from applicants is unlikely to vanish any time soon.
 As governments continue to develop their programs, learning from other countries’ experiences will be important.
-Popular destinations with longstanding programs, such as Australia and Canada, have recently reassessed their policies for good reasons, including looking for ways to admit immigrants who make more active economic contributions.
+Popular destinations with longstanding programs, such as Australia, Canada, and the UK have recently reassessed their policies for good reasons, including in response to concerns that some investors were often not economically active.
 The challenge will be to maintain the integrity and reputation of programs while more clearly demonstrating the economic value.

 Madeleine Sumption is the Director of the Migration Observatory at the University of Oxford.
 The Migration Observatory provides impartial, independent, authoritative, evidence‑based analysis of data on migration and migrants in the UK.
 Before joining the Observatory, she was Director of Research for the international program at the Migration Policy Institute in Washington, DC.
 She remains a non‑resident fellow with the Migration Policy Institute Europe.